kaustpradalab/FViT/README.md

 ## Citation

-All rights belongs to the authors, suggest cite:
+All rights belong to the authors.
+Suggest cite:

-@inproceedings{huimproving,

-  title={Improving Interpretation Faithfulness for Vision Transformers},

-  author={Hu, Lijie and Liu, Yixin and Liu, Ninghao and Huai, Mengdi and Sun, Lichao and Wang, Di},

-  booktitle={Forty-first International Conference on Machine Learning}
+@inproceedings{huimproving,title={Improving Interpretation Faithfulness for Vision Transformers},author={Hu, Lijie and Liu, Yixin and Liu, Ninghao and Huai, Mengdi and Sun, Lichao and Wang, Di},booktitle={Forty-first International Conference on Machine Learning}}
-}